Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 :::

 :::danger Troubleshooting
-For any installation errors or launch crashes, perform these steps sequentially, testing again after each:
+For any installation errors, launch crashes, or launch freezes, perform these steps sequentially, testing again after each:
 <details><summary>
 Expand
 </summary>